unyimeudemy/solidID-backend/README.md

 - All essential functionalities are unit tested and to run unit test use `./mvnw test`
 - To build project run `./mvnw verify clean`
 - The app is currently using the CI/CD service from render.com

+## WORK FLOW
+To use the software, Sign up a new user or sign in with the details below
+- Email : unyime1@gmail.com
+- Password : 123456

+_OVERVIEW_
+When a user is logged in, the user can go to the profile section, select a profile and generate a token which can be used for verification.
+Note that the profile chosen is the what will be displayed to a third party that is using the token.
+Also note the token generated is a one-time token.

+On the profile page, logged-in users can also view their identity usage history.
+This history contains all time that the current user's account was verified and by whom.
+The page also has a button that opens up a form for adding a new organization.
+For a user to add an organization, the organization must be already registered with the platform and the user added as member.

+To register an organization, click the signup button on the home page, and you will be redirected to the signup page for users.
+Then click the link at the bottom of the page to be redirected to the signup page organizations.
+For quick access as an organization, use the credentials below
+- Email : org2@gmail.com
+- Password : 123456

+On the organization's profile page, there is a button to get all the members of the organization and another to add a new member.